communitybridge/easycla/docs/getting-started.md

 * Whitelist Contributors
 * Manage Companies that have signed

-You will login through: [https://corporate.lfcla.com/](https://corporate.lfcla.com/)
+If you are using the LF-hosted service, you will login through: [https://corporate.lfcla.com/](https://corporate.lfcla.com/)

+If you are hosting your own, find out from the deployment where to login.

 #### CLA Signatory
 You are the CLA Signatory if you are the authorized signatory of the project’s CLA for the company.
 Typically this will be someone within the counsel’s office of the company.